PARTNERS AND SUPPLIERS

 Tips to avoid winter property maintenance issues

-While it can be a good idea to perform periodic inspections regularly throughout the year, this can become even more important during the winter months.
+While it can be a good idea to perform property inspections throughout the year, this can be even more important as the winter months approach.
 During this colder period, there are specific risks that you might need to bear in mind, ones that may not be a problem the rest of the year.

 External property maintenance tips

-Let’s start outside the property, where cold, wet weather conditions could lead to damage.
-Some maintenance before winter hits, along with monitoring during the winter months, could save you money on costly repairs when spring comes around.
+Outside the property, cold, wet weather conditions could lead to damage.
+Some maintenance before winter hits, along with monitoring during the winter months, could help to save you money on costly repairs when spring comes around.

 Check for roof damage